GenomicsAotearoa/long-read-assembly/docs/pages/day3c_phased_assemblies_in_action.md

 On sequences of this size, ModDotPlot is relatively quick.
 It has a reasonable memory footprint for sequences <10 Mbp, but memory usage can exceed 20 GB for large sequences (>100 Mbp).
-Let'ss create a script to submit with `sbatch`.
+Let's create a script to submit with `sbatch`.
 Paste the following into `moddotplot.sh`

 !!! terminal "code"